steveoshima/DXToolsTeamControl/README.md

 MS Dynamics CRM plugin that catching the publish requests and alerts all user running the windows tray app.

 Reason for creation:
-- MS Dynamics Online has the ability to lock when muliple developers are on the same enviroment doing publishing and importing.
+- MS Dynamics Online has the ability to lock when multiple developers are on the same enviroment doing publishing and importing activities.
 This tool helps everyone work in a more aware state.
 The need to constantly shout out to the rest of the team "I'M PUBLISHING!!" is removed.

 Requirements:
 - Azure mobile service instance to act as the secured signalr hub